Colored Markov polycategories and diagrammatic differentiation: Markov polycategories and kernel slotwise composition

+The third clause of Definition~\ref{def:finite_acyclic_ksc_diagram} is the linearity condition on wires.
+It excludes implicit copying and merging.
+Since every unconnected output slot is an external output slot, the diagram also has no implicit discarding.

-The last clause is part of the data because a finite acyclic diagram need not have a canonical left-to-right order of external wires.
-Once these ordered external profiles are fixed, the diagram is intended to denote a Markov kernel $\mathbf{I}_D\to \mathbf{O}_D$.
-The construction of this kernel is given next.
+The specified orderings of external input and output slots are part of the data because a finite acyclic diagram does not need to have a preferred left-to-right order of external wires.
+Once the ordered external profiles are fixed, the trace construction of Definition~\ref{def:trace_measure_ksc} assigns a Markov kernel $\mathbf{I}_D \to \mathbf{O}_D$ to the diagram.

+Definition~\ref{def:finite_acyclic_ksc_diagram} gives a combinatorial presentation of a finite acyclic string diagram.
+Its vertices are boxes labelled by morphisms of $\PC$, and its internal wires record slotwise connections between output and input slots.
+The trace kernel of Definition~\ref{def:trace_measure_ksc} is the Markov kernel denoted by the diagram.